okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 ---
-title: Customize the Okta-hosted error pages
+title: Customize the error pages
 excerpt: Learn how to customize the Okta-hosted error pages to fit your brand.
 layout: Guides
 ---

-This guide explains how to customize error pages that can appear as part of a custom domain Okta-hosted sign-in flow.
+This guide explains how to customize error pages that can appear as part of a sign-in flow.

 ---